leeboardtools/mimon/DesignNotes.md

 When an accounting file is first created or opened, it creates the [AccountingSystem](#accountingsystem) represented by the file.
 When it does, it passes in the various handlers to the accounting system's constructor, which then passes them on to the various managers.

-Since both [AccountManager](#accountmanager) and [PricedItemManager](#priceditemmanager) have predefined objects (the root accounts for AccountManager, the USD, EUR, and accounting system's base currency for PriceManager), these managers retrieve from their handlers the list of accounts/priced items when the managers are constructed.
+Since both [AccountManager](#accountmanager) and [PricedItemManager](#priceditemmanager) have predefined objects (the root accounts for AccountManager, the USD, EUR, and a base currency for PriceManager), these managers retrieve from their handlers the list of accounts/priced items when the managers are constructed.
 This means that when opening an existing file, the handlers must be pre-loaded before the accounting system can be created.

 [TransactionManager](#transactionmanager) and [PriceManager](#pricemanager) on the other hand don't have predefined objects, they work directly with the handlers so don't really need pre-loading.